kt6delta/Page_TMD/README.md

 **PASARLO A NODE.JS Y SUBIR LA BD A HOSTINGER**
 ## Project Setup

-To add the node_modules folder and the previous configurations use the commands in linux:
+You can see **package.json** or to add the node_modules folder and the previous configurations use the commands in linux:

 ```sh
 npm install -g vite